U.S. Disaster Response Scrambles To Protect People From Both Hurricanes And COVID-19

 This year could bring high shelter demand

 This year's hurricane season boosts the chances of large evacuations and is a prime example of how climate change multiplies the damage from public health crises.
 Climate change has made powerful hurricanes more likely over the last 40 years, and sea level rise and warmer oceans make catastrophic flooding more likely, even from weaker storms.
 The National Oceanic and Atmospheric Administration has predicted three to six major hurricanes in 2020, compared with three major storms in a typical season.
-Already, six named storms have gathered in the Atlantic Ocean this year.
-It's the earliest on record that a sixth named storm has formed.
+Already, seven named storms have gathered in the Atlantic Ocean this year.
+It's the earliest on record that a seventh named storm has formed.

 Just east of Mobile, Ala., Baldwin County's location on the Gulf of Mexico makes it a frequent hurricane target.
 It can typically shelter about 5,000 people during hurricanes.
 County officials say they plan to nearly triple space allotted to each evacuee group inside shelters, dramatically reducing capacity.
 The county has made informal agreements with additional facilities to house any overflow of evacuees, but total shelter capacity will still fall short of pre-pandemic levels.